VMKReddy/whmnet/README.md

 - A green LED indicating radio packet Rx

 The STM32L0 reports the measurements from wireless sensors to the Raspberry Pi using the serial port.

+The PCB design files are available in the [GatewayBoard](./GatewayBoard/) directory.
+The MCU firmware of the Gateway Board is available in the [Gateway](./Gateway/) directory.

 ## Raspberry Pi